Harpo3/archsimian/README.md

 Use Kid3 to manage your tags.

 Before you switch over, make sure all tags have been converted to ID3v2.3.
 ID3v2.4 tags will not be recognized.
-Since Kid3 does not track ratings with "half stars" like MM4 does, you should also set all tags from MM4 using Archsimian rating codes (see Note 1).
+Since Kid3 does not track ratings with "half stars" like MM4 does, you should also set all tags from MM4 using Archsimian rating codes (see Notes 1 and 4).
 They will appear in Kid3 as the "Work" field.
 Set all custom artist groupings in MM4, so they will appear as the "Songs-DB_Custom2" field.
 If you do not have them complete, or want to do it later, a trick is to type a space for the name, so MM4 will create the field and it will be available to Kid3 if needed later.

 <b> Troubleshooting</b>